Advantages of Silicon Carbide Armor

 All armor plates are produced under strict ISO-certified quality systems to ensure consistency, durability, and safety.

-We support various shapes like hexagonal, curved, or complex designs, and can produce armor based on your drawings and threat requirements.
+We support various shapes like hexagonal, curved, or complex designs.
+NKM can produce armor based on your drawings and requirements.

-Our lean workshop operations ensure cost-effective silicon carbide armor without compromising quality—ideal for long-term procurement plans.
+Our workshop operations ensure cost-effective silicon carbide armor without compromising quality.
+The products are ideal for long-term procurement plans.

 Silicon Carbide Bulletproof Production Workshop

-Newthink produces silicon carbide armor plates using high-purity advanced silicon carbide ceramic processing techniques.
-The process includes forming, sintering, CNC machining, and surface finishing—all under strict quality control.
-Equipped with high-precision molding systems, sintering furnaces, and CNC machines, we ensure consistent quality, dimensional accuracy, and reliable ballistic performance for both standard and custom armor solutions.
+Newthink produces silicon carbide armor plates with high-purity advanced silicon carbide ceramic processing techniques.
+The process includes forming, sintering, CNC machining, and surface finishing.
+All of the steps are under strict quality control.
+Equipped with high-precision molding systems, sintering furnaces, and CNC machines, we ensure consistent quality, dimensional accuracy, and reliable ballistic performance for both standard and customized armor solutions.

 Common Custom Sizes and Shapes of Silicon Carbide Armor